Fiction

 Jessica Niemi travels to a remote island in the Åland archipelago, hoping to be left alone.
 At the same time, three elderly visitors, the remaining ‘birds of spring’ – former refugees who fled Finland as children during World War II and lived together for a few months in an orphanage on the island – arrive on the island.
 When one of the ‘birds of spring’ is found dead and Jessica learns about two other deaths also connected to the orphanage, Jessica can’t be sure if she’s facing a killer or— like a legend says—the ghost of Maija, a girl in a blue coat who would stand on the pier, looking out at the dark water until disappearing one night, never to be seen again.
 Uncertain what is real and what is not, Jessica desperately searches for answers that she hopes will stop the murders and finally silence her own demons once and for all…

-– Helsingin Sanomat newspaper, starred review
+– Helsingin Sanomat newspaper, Finland, starred review

 Rights sold: